 Quarterly Banking Profile

-Second quarter 2015 comprehensive summary of financial results for all FDIC-insured institutions.
-Community banks earnings outpaced the industry as a whole.
+Third quarter 2015 comprehensive summary of financial results for all FDIC-insured institutions.